 Symptoms of external hemorrhoids

-Symptoms of an external hemorrhoid are similar to internal hemorrhoids with the only difference being that they are located outside the anal canal and are usually painful.
+The symptoms of an external hemorrhoid are similar to those of internal hemorrhoids, with the only difference being that they are located outside the anal canal and are usually painful.

 A subtype of external hemorrhoids is known as thrombosed external hemorrhoids.
 This is when a blood clot forms inside a hemorrhoid and causes extreme pain, swelling, and inflammation.